If you are searching for a friendly and easygoing breed, the Danish-Swedish Farmdog may fit the bill.

 They can have a weight range of 15-25 pounds, making them a rather easy travel companion and a roommate that does not require a great deal of living space.

-Since it is a compact and quite active dog, this breed is able to reside in an apartment dwelling, as long as it is well exercised and given proper attention.
+Since it is a compact and quite active dog, this breed can reside in an apartment dwelling, as long as it is well exercised and given proper attention.